Chinmay2660/Tindog/README.md

 # Tindog

 Tindog is a simple web application built with HTML, CSS, and Bootstrap that allows users to browse and connect with other dog owners in their area.
-The application includes a user profile page, a search feature, and a messaging system.

 ## Demo

 You can try out the Tindog application live at [TinDog](https://chinmay2660.github.io/Tindog/).

-## Features

-- Simple and intuitive user interface
-- User profile page with profile picture, bio, and dog breed preferences
-- Search feature to find other dog owners in the user's area
-- Messaging system for users to connect and arrange dog playdates

 ## Getting Started